ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/fuckthevcs/fuckthevcs.com - Home.md

 Our movement redefines value creation.
 We propose a decentralised investment platform.
+**Investing time and money in purpose-led communities**.
-Investing in communities with a purpose, focused on tomorrow.
+Focused on tomorrow.

 Join the waitlist-> Sign me up as a...
 - Project contributor (I've got skills!)